"Like school, only better"

 And we can use our speech and language skills to communicate to others what we are thinking and feeling.
 We do all this - without too much thought or effort.

-In our department, we have two speech and language therapists, Cynthia Chan and Clodagh O'Reilly and one speech and language therapy assistant, Molly Talmage.
+In our department, we have two speech and language therapists, Clodagh O'Reilly and Heidi Vignalou and one speech and language therapy assistant, Molly Talmage.
 If you would like to know more about SLT at CGS, please contact the school and arrange to speak to one of our speech and language therapists.

 For our pupils at Cricket Green school, speech, language and communication are areas of struggle.